-The Albert, appropriated promotional materials and senior interviews, 2:50, 2014; The video went viral locally, thus inserted the absent voices of seniors into development discourse.
+The Albert, appropriated promotional materials with senior interviews inserted, 2:50, 2014; The video gained traction locally, thus inserted the absent voices of seniors into development discourse.

 Holding Down the Fort, co-produced with Senior Housing Preservation--Detroit Coalition and United Community Housing Coalition, 11:27, 2016.
 Senior Housing Preservation--Detroit Coalition, a group of non-profit housing advocacy organizations uses this film to educate developers and federal public housing officials.